GeroChuu/Shovel-Game-JAM/README.md

 Platformer game.
 You are a new employee of the transporter company.

-This is my game to participate in to Shovel Game JAM.
+This is my game to participate in the Shovel Game JAM.

 MIT License